Program duration

 MSc in Administration

-Classes start in the first semester of the calendar year, and the program lasts 21 months.
-In the first four academic quarters, students must obtain 26 academic credits (the equivalent of 12 courses of two credits each and Graduate Seminars I, II, III, and IV).
-Afterward, students must complete two credits through the Supervised Research Seminar, obtain approval for the Dissertation Project by the end of the fifth academic quarter, and defend the Master’s thesis.
+Afterward, students must complete two credits through the Supervised Research Seminar, obtain approval for the Dissertation Project by the end of the fifth academic quarter, and defend the master's thesis.
 Master’s students must attend Method courses, elective courses, research track courses, and the Supervised Research Seminar.

 Courses and seminars